-For more information about security please also see the following link.
+For more information about security please also see the Security Framework.

 Providing HR software to customers around the world is a serious business.
 So we take security and availability extremely seriously.
 Below is an overview of the precautions we take to ensure your data is protected.